 - How will the program become financially self-sustaining?

-- Can the program be implemented in other markets?
+- Can the program be implemented in other areas?

-We will announce recipients and send agreements by August 1, 2020.
-Between the June 30th deadline and the August 1st announcement, we may reach out for clarification and allow for revisions to the application documents if needed.
-It is our goal to distribute the full $30,000, so please, if you haven't already, start thinking about and collaborating within your clubs to think of programming to grow soccer and increase participation in your area.
+We will announce recipients and send agreements or denials within 30 days of receipt of your application.
+Within this time frame, we may reach out for clarification and allow for revisions to the application documents if needed.
+If you haven't already, start thinking about and collaborating within your clubs to think of programming to grow soccer and increase participation in your area.

 Frequently asked Questions